smithy-lang/smithy-rs/design/src/rfcs/rfc0023_serialization_and_deserialization.md

 Additionally, we add `fn set_fields` to fluent builders to allow users to set the data they deserialized to fluent builders.

+Lastly, we emphasize that this RFC does NOT aim to serialize the entire response or request.

 # Use Case
 Users have requested `serde` traits to be implemented on data types implemented in rust SDK.
 We have created this RFC with the following use cases in mind.